aemiers/slapjack/pseudocode.md

   add player's color to the center pile

 Slap -
-  jack, doubles, sandwiches- all cards in centerPile are suffled and  added to that player's hand center pile is an empty array again deal goes to next player or if ()
+  jack, doubles, sandwiches- all cards in centerPile are shuffled and  added to that player's hand center pile is an empty array again deal goes to next player or if ()